Prophylactic surgery

-Prophylactic surgery (also known as preventive surgery or risk-reducing surgery), is a form of surgery whose purpose is to minimize or prevent the risk of developing cancer in an organ or gland that has yet to develop cancer and is known to be at high risk of developing cancer.
-This form of preventive healthcare may include surgeries such as mastectomies, oophorectomies, colectomies and surgical corrections, such as the surgical correction of cryptorchidism or undescended testis.
-Another less common definition of prophylactic surgery also includes the prevention of other diseases, outcomes or even future appearance.
+Prophylactic surgery (also known as preventive surgery or risk-reducing surgery) is a form of surgery most commonly intended to minimize or eliminate the risk of a patient developing cancer in an organ or gland before development occurs.
+This is a life-saving procedure for those at high risk of developing cancer in certain organs.
+This category of surgery may include mastectomies, oophorectomies, colectomies and surgical corrections for conditions that include cryptorchidism (undescended testis).
+Another, less common use of prophylactic surgery is in the prevention of other diseases or to seek better health outcomes.

 History

-Throughout most of history, preventive medical techniques have been largely ignored and mostly only relegated to scarce occurrences.
-Despite the prevalence of diseases such as syphilis, leprosy and the black plague throughout the late middle ages, the concepts of preventive medicine was largely ignored despite advancements in quarantining and sanitary techniques.
-Furthermore, the high mortality rate of surgeries both during and post-operation deemed these procedures to be too high of a risk to take for a preventive measure.
-This changed however with the introduction of anesthesia, advancements in anatomy and with the introduction anti-septic or aseptic techniques alongside further advancements in sanitary techniques in the 19th to 20th century allowed surgeons to consider prophylactic surgeries without running the high risks previously experienced.
+Throughout much of history, preventive medical techniques have not been widely employed.
+Despite the prevalence of diseases such as syphilis, leprosy, and the black plague throughout the late Middle Ages, the concept of preventive medicine was unpopular despite advancements in quarantining and sanitary techniques.
+Furthermore, the high mortality rate of surgeries both during operation and post-operation deemed these procedures too risky for a preventive measure.
+This changed however with the introduction of anesthesia, advancements in anatomy and with the introduction of antiseptic or aseptic techniques.
+Continuing advancements in sanitary techniques in the 19th to 20th century allowed surgeons to consider prophylactic surgeries without running the high risk previously experienced.